Jump to:

 Maidannikov/Shutterstock

+You can also lift your hair with a pick or wide-toothed comb to achieve height.
 You can do this to all the areas of your head with teased hair until your hair looks taller.
 Another thing you can do is wear it in a ponytail.
 It works best if you have teased sections of hair at the front center of your head.
 After teasing, smooth the surface of that section, spray it, and put it in a ponytail.

 Getting Rid of Teased Hair

-Section your hair into small units and brush it from tips to roots until you detangle it completely.
+Section your hair into small sections and brush it from tips to roots until you detangle it completely.
 You can use conditioner to soften up your hair when brushing hair.
 The trick, however, is to apply it before shampooing.

 Keep in mind that teasing your hair doesn’t have to be exclusively for fun.
 For example, if you have damaged hair, teasing could help add some volume to your hair.
 And the best thing is that you can still style it to fit your personality.